 - Sulfur-containing fungicides: these are commercially available and may be more effective.
 Read the label to make sure you are comfortable with the ingredients.

 Rust manifests in the form of reddish spots on the leaves.
-It affects mostly beans in the home garden.
+It affects beans primarily in the home garden.
 Although it does not kill the plant, it still affects its vigor and flower production.

-Rust is a soil borne fungal disease, that thrives in warm and humid climates.
+Rust is a soil-borne fungal disease that thrives in warm and humid climates.
 The spores spread from the infected plant to the healthy ones by water, wind, or leaves rubbing.